DinoHub-SubT/dsta_deploy/README.md

-# Deployer
+# Overview

 > Deployer, a deployment automation tool.

+The deploy repo maintains a working version of all the `SubT` workspaces in order to make local, robot, cloud deployment somewhat easier.

 **Table Of Contents**

 [TOC]

-* * *

-# Overview

-This deploy repo's maintains a working version of all the subt workspaces in order to make local, robot, cloud deployment somewhat easier.

-# Quick Setup
+# Prerequisites

-## Prerequisites
+## System Requirements

-1. Ubuntu 18.04
+**1. Linux System: Ubuntu 18.04**
    - Not tested on other versions.

+**2. Install system packages without errors**

+   - If you have errors and need to do `sudo apt-get install --fix-broken`, you must fix your system package install errors.
+   - You will not be able to continue with the below readme until you have fixed all the broken packages.

-2. python2 (does not work with python3)
+**3. python2 (some operational tools do not work with python3 yet)**

         # installing python 2.7 and pip
         sudo apt update
         sudo apt install python2.7 python-pip

-3. ROS Melodic *(optional)*
+**4. ROS Melodic *(optional)***
    - See the official [ROS install instructions](http://wiki.ros.org/melodic/Installation/Ubuntu).

+**5. Perception Cluster Account (optional)**

+  - If you plan on running the UAV or Perception software stacks, you will need access to the `SubT` internal cluster resource (*called Perceptron*)
+      - Please notify the maintainer for creating user accounts.
+  - Perceptron maintains all the `SubT` rosbag datasets (not all the datasets are found on Azure)
+  - Perceptron maintains thirdparty software libraries needed for *some* docker images.

+**6. Azure Account (optional)**

+  - If you plan on running on Azure, you will access to the `SubT` Azure resource.
+      - Please notify the maintainer for creating user accounts.

 ## SSH Keys